AJDC6534/LeadwisePrototype/README.md

 1. Open **index.html** to start (public home page)
 2. Browse the website and explore services
 3. Click "Login" in the navigation menu
-4. Select your role (Applicant or Admin)
+4. Enter credentials (system automatically detects if you're admin or applicant)
+   - Use **admin@leadwise.com** to access admin panel
-5. Click "Sign In" to access the respective dashboard
+   - Use **john@email.com** to access applicant dashboard
+   - Any password works in demo mode

 ### Navigation Flow
 ```